 /boot/overlays/README for details on Device Tree overlays, or run

 dtoverlay -h overlay-name for descriptions and usage information.

-config.txt file to enable Device Tree Overlays.
+config.txt file to apply a Device Tree overlay.
 Note that the

 Relevant differences between PL011 and mini UART

-The particular deficiencies of the mini UART compared to the PL011 are :
+The particular deficiencies of the mini UART compared to a PL011 are :